rchagolla/RL-Market-Project/readme.md

 ## Installation

+Clone the Repository to the desired location.

-Use the package manager [npm](https://www.npmjs.com/) to install necessary dependencies.
+Traverse to the repo and use the package manager [npm](https://www.npmjs.com/) to install necessary dependencies.

 ```bash
 npm i